PhysiologicAILab/iBVP-Dataset/README.md

 ## About iBVP Dataset

 The iBVP dataset is a collection of synchronized RGB and thermal infrared videos with PPG ground-truth signals acquired from an ear.
 The PPG signals are marked with manual signal quality labels, as well as with the SQA-PhysMD model trained and validated to conduct dense (per-sample) signal-quality assessment.
 The data acquisition protocol was designed to inducing real-world variations in psycho-physiological states, as well as head movement.
 Each participant experienced four conditions, including (a) rhythmic slow breathing and rest – “A,” (b) an easy math task – “B,” (c) a difficult math task – “C,” and (d) a guided head movement task – “D.” RGB and thermal cameras were positioned in front of the participant at around a 1 m distance.
 A webcam (Logitech BRIO 4K UHD) was used to capture RGB video frames with 640 × 480 resolution, while thermal infrared frames were captured using thermal camera (A65SC, FLIR system) having 640 × 512 resolution.
 Frame-rate was set to at 30 FPS for both RGB and thermal acquisition.
-With 123 sessions, each lasting 3 minutes, the dataset comprises 369 minutes (about 6 hours) of RGB–Thermal video recordings.
+With 124 sessions, each lasting 3 minutes, the dataset comprises 372 minutes (about 6 hours) of RGB–Thermal video recordings.

 ## Requesting iBVP Dataset

 We have released the iBVP dataset **only for academic research purposes**.
 The dataset can be requested from the authors by submitting a signed copy of the end-user's licence agreement **[EULA](assets/EULA_iBVP-Dataset.pdf)**.
 Please note that the EULA form is required to be filled by **academic supervisors**.
 After submitting the signed EULA to the email addresses mentioned in the EULA, your request will be reviewed and on acceptance, you will receive a link to download the dataset.

+In your email, please include following along with the signed EULA:

+- Some words on your research and how the database would be used.
+- How you heard of the database (colleague, papers, etc.)

 ## Dataset Contents